etoile/EtoileFoundation/README.md

 For testing a framework or library, the test bundle can just link the tested product.

-**Note:** You can check UnitKitTests target and scheme to understand how to create a test bundle manually (without using the UnitKit Testing template).
+**Note:** You can check TestUnitKit target and scheme to understand how to create a test bundle manually (without using the UnitKit Testing Bundle template).

 How to use UnitKit with iOS